judsonlmoore/judsonlmoore.com/_posts/travel/destinations/2017-10-03-traveling-alone-beijing.markdown

 Sitting on that bench, looking at the [Marble Boat](https://www.travelchinaguide.com/attraction/beijing/summer/boat.htm) on the ice lake in February, I felt invincible, like I could travel anywhere.
 I wondered why I had been so scared of this feeling and convinced myself for so long that I couldn’t see the places I wanted to.
 On that bench, I wrote in my journal for several minutes to take it all in.

-<blockquote>“It’s so easy to keep exploring and going to the places you’ve only dreamt of seeing.
+> “It’s so easy to keep exploring and going to the places you’ve only dreamt of seeing.
 After the first initial time making the decision to adventure, each time after is a no brainer.
 You just do it.
 No questions.
 No doubts.
 It’s so easy after you stop talking about it and instead go do it.”
--February, 2nd, 2015</blockquote>
+-February, 2nd, 2015

 ## Seeing the Marble Boat at the Summer Palace